 But there is another breed of people who follow their passion and overlook obstacles that would stop other people.
 While other people see problems, these select group of people try to see the opportunities in these problems and discover solutions that improve the quality of life for all.

-Here is the list of 30 such remarkable people who had the courage to start their own ventures in the face of remarkable odds.
+Here is the list of ’30 under 30′ remarkable Ecommerce startup founders who had the courage to start their own ventures in the face of remarkable odds.
 They have worked hard, showed resilience and never compromised on the quality and outcome of their efforts.

 Neelofa (Malaysia) – Founder, NH Prima International